Wheeling Attorney/Small Businesses file lawsuit against Gov. Justice

 Harris told 7News that he believes Gov. Justice is making his own laws and that state legislature should have been called to make the laws for the Mountain State.

-The complaint was also filled by educators in the region, Harris said, but they were not mentioned in the lawsuit.
+The complaint was also filed by educators in the region, Harris said, but they were not mentioned in the lawsuit.

 7News will be speaking to Harris about the complaint later today.